VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 If the data is noisy, you need a larger data-set or multiple passes to predict well.
 For massive data-sets, the learning rate decays towards `0` by default.

-Use  `-l rate` to adjust the learning rate up or down.
+Use  `-l new_learning_rate` to adjust the learning rate up or down.

+So you can try something like `vw -l 0.4` if you want the new learning rate to be 0.4.
+You can always choose the learning rate based on your project

 >**Note:** A higher learning rate makes the model converge faster, but if you adjust the learning rate too high, you risk over-fit and end-up worse on average.